LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

 ![image](https://github.com/LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabetes-BigDataAnalytics-Project/assets/157916270/5c700a9e-30c9-4844-abf9-0d99e9d6ab5f)

-### Checking the Class count and Gender Count
+### Checking Class count and Gender Count
+This provide insights on the:
+1. numbers of Nondiabetes, Prediabetes and Diabetes in the datasets
-This provide insights on the numbers of Males and Females in the diabetes classes
+2. numbers of Males and Females in the dataset

 ``` Python
 dd_class = df['CLASS'].value_counts()# show the counts of Non-diabetes Pre-diabetes and Diabetes
 dd_class